timunie/Ava-ApiTests/website/docs/M_Avalonia_Matrix_GetDeterminant.md

 #### Return Value
 <a href="https://learn.microsoft.com/dotnet/api/system.double" target="_blank" rel="noopener noreferrer">Double</a>
+The determinant.

+## Remarks
-The determinant.The determinant is calculated by expanding the matrix with a third column whose values are (0,0,1).
+The determinant is calculated by expanding the matrix with a third column whose values are (0,0,1).

 ## See Also